 JUNIOR TENNIS PROGRAMS

 Eastmoor Tennis offers instruction for all levels of junior players.
-JTT Registration now open!
-Developmental Instruction classes open this spring.
+Registration for developmental instruction and Junior Team Tennis is now open, click the links below to register.

 Eastmoor follows the Colorado Tennis Junior Pathway, a guide designed to put junior tennis players in the appropriate program, while making tennis fun and approachable.
 ROGY, which stands for RED, ORANGE, GREEN, YELLOW, was introduced in 2013 by USTA Colorado.
 ROGY uses age- and skill-appropriate balls, racquets, and court sizes to naturally progress youth players.
 Eastmoor offers classes for all levels and ages of junior players.